Jaycie Ackerman: Club career

 North Carolina Courage selected Johnson in the third round of the 2017 NWSL College Draft, but she suffered a knee injury and missed the entire 2017 NWSL season.

 Ahead of the 2018 NWSL season, Reign FC invited Johnson to its preseason camp as a trialist, and she made the team as a National Team Replacement player on March 30.
 She subsequently made the first-team roster on July 10, after a long spell on the disabled list.

 Johnson remained with Reign FC in 2019 as a supplemental player, but she was moved to the season-ending injury list on June 28, 2019.
 The club declined to pick up her contract options for 2020 at the end of the season.

-Ahead of the 2021 season, Johnson was picked up by Kansas City NWSL.
+In December 2020, Johnson signed with Kansas City.
 Johnson was waived by Kansas City in November 2022.

 International career

 Johnson was a member of the United States U23 team in 2015.